Who Is On My Wifi – Blocking

 Deprecated – No Longer Supported – Software Based Blocking – A jamming technique done through the Windows software and WinPcap to disrupt a device’s network connectivity.
 Support for this option was removed on October 2015, and has been removed from all future versions of the software.

-Blocking in our router editions is more secure than in our Windows edition because blocking in the router edition completely disables any network traffic specifically targeted to go to the device being blocked.
+Blocking in our router edition provides a consistent, stable blocking effect by using packet filtering on the router to filter any network traffic specifically targeted to go to the device being blocked.
 In this case, the intruder is still on the wireless, but unable to receive any packets.
 This is very similar to the technology used in a router MAC Filter.
-We plan on adding an additional even more secure form of blocking on the router in the future as well.